taviroquai/mapigniter2/documentation/quickstart.md

 #### How do I load my geo data?

 MapIgniter2 supports several data formats:
-1. In backoffice, at Layers menu, click create Layer
+1. In backoffice, at Layers menu, click **Create Layer**
 2. Choose layer type.
-Each layer type has it's own form fields
+Each *layer type* has it's own form fields:

     1. For CSV, choose Map Editor; data will be cached into a GeoJSON file
     2. For Shapefile, choose Shapefile (requires MapServer); a WMS/WFS will be created